Phishing is widespread in the UK. It is one of the most common types of cyber crime that targets businesses regardless of their size or sector.

 Whale phishing attacks use the same personalised technique but target high-profile individuals, such as celebrities, politicians or C-level executives.

-Read the NCSC's blog to find out more about these targeted forms of phishing.
+Read the National Cyber Security Centre (NCSC) blog to find out more about these targeted forms of phishing.

 Social media phishing

 As well as email, text messages and phone calls, criminals can also use social media websites to commit financial or identity fraud.

 - fake social media accounts that impersonate known or trusted people

 - fake customer support accounts to impersonate brands